 This is something we talk about a lot in Sax School, where we have thousands of students learning saxophone online.
 Whether you’re starting out with a brand new Chinese saxophone or a second-hand, used sax, you should think about upgrading your alto sax mouthpiece or jazz mouthpiece to give yourself the best start.

 If you want some tips on choosing a saxophone, and get my free buyers guide, click here.

-If you’re using a second hand saxophone, it might not have come with a mouthpiece.
+If you’re using a second-hand saxophone, it might not have come with a mouthpiece or a mouthpiece cap.
 Or, the mouthpiece might not be suitable for you as a beginner.
 If you’ve bought a new saxophone, the mouthpiece provided may be unbranded, and it could be for other types of saxophones, like alto sax mouthpieces.

 Playing on the wrong mouthpiece can make it so much more difficult to get started.
-Your mouthpiece is the first part of your sax that you blow into, so it has the biggest impact on how easy it is to play, and on the quality of the sound that comes out.
+Your mouthpiece is the first part of your sax that you blow into, so it has the biggest impact on how easy it is to play jazz, and on the sound quality that comes out.

 Why the Yamaha 4C

-Firstly, this mouthpiece is really affordable at around £40 or $40 US if you buy it in the US.
+Firstly, these alto saxophone mouthpieces are really affordable at around £40 or $40 US if you buy it in the US.
 The price for alto and tenor is about the same.